Preparing for Departure

 - Read, sign and return HKBU offer letter to the International Office.

 - Apply for the disbursement for the exchange funding before your departure.
-For details, please refer to the Disbursement page.
+For details, please refer to the page on Disbursement .

 - Confirm with your departmental exchange coordinator and/or academic advisor about the study plan of your exchange study.